knightebsuku/letmenotifyu/README.md

 Program to notify users of new movie and series episode releases.

-This is the Development Branch Leading to 1.5.0
+This is the Main Branch of 1.5.0

 ************************
-Beta Release!!!!!
+Final Release!!!!!
 ************************